 Invest in self-esteem building programs.

 Colleges can invest in their female students.
 Consider inviting local and national female college speakers to campus who specialize in helping young women build confidence.
 I’m a college speaker who specializes in empowering young women to let go of the pressure to look and be perfect so they can lead with confidence and resilience.
 In my presentation, “Success Starts With Self-Love” college women and I discuss both external and internal barriers to self-confidence.
-While factors outside ourselves like the media, technology with a Photoshop, perfection obsessed culture, family upbringing etc, can all influence our self-esteem, it’s the factors within ourselves that are the root causes of low self-confidence.
-The good news is these internal factors (ex: giving in to negative self-talk, comparing ourselves to others, holding onto an externally-defined sense of worth, etc) are directly within our control to change!
+The good news is these internal factors (ex: giving in to negative self-talk, comparing ourselves to others, holding onto an externally-defined sense of worth, etc) are directly within our control to change.

 There are many other fantastic female speakers who are wonderful role models for young women.
 Google “female college speakers” and “self esteem college speakers.”
 Sororities like Kappa Delta Sorority created a Confidence Coalition, and offers Confidence U grants to college Panhellenic offices to develop confidence-building programming and awareness initiatives for women on their campuses.
 According to their website, “Grants of up to $5,000 are awarded to ten college Panhellenics to help women find ‘the Confidence In U.’”